 Since MD simulations rely on force fields to describe the interactions of atoms, having an atomic structure is not enough.
 We need to assign a topology (i.e. a description of the atoms’ covalent network).
-Connectivity information is necessary in order to calculate inter-atomic interactions as described in the force filed used to your simulation.
+Connectivity information is necessary in order to calculate inter-atomic interactions as described in the force field used to your simulation.
 GROMACS comes with a good set of force fields and a program,

 pdb2gmx, to assign those (only works on perfect proteins).
-Note, since GROMACS version 5.X, all commands come with prefix
+Note, since GROMACS version 5.X, all commands come with a prefix

 gmx_mpi (when compiled to run parallel):